 As the researchers say, there are strong indications that probiotics prevent cancer in animals.
 One can, therefore, wonder if humans would respond in a similar manner to probiotic treatment?

-This research indicates that in the future it might be possible to use probiotics more effectively to prevent cancer and other serious diseases.
+This research indicates that in the future it might be possible to use probiotics more effectively to prevent serious disease.
 How?

-A doctor can analyse the bacteria residing in a person’s gut and determine which specific bacteria strains are needed.
-After this, it’s a fairly easy to add the gut bacteria that are involved in reducing this individual’s risk of developing cancer or other disease.
-How can specific probiotic strains be added?
-There are several ways.
+A doctor can analyze the bacteria residing in a person’s gut and determine which specific bacteria strains are needed.
+After this, it’s fairly easy to add the gut bacteria that are involved in reducing this individual’s risk of developing cancer or other disease.
+But already now there is much we can do to prevent disease.

-- Consume fermented food containing the right probiotic bacteria species.
+- Consume fermented food as kefir, yogurt, sauerkraut, natto.
 Making homemade fermented food is inexpensive but very effective as it contains large amounts of bacteria, including lactobacillus strains.

-In addition, a healthy diet with less sugar and carbs and high in fresh vegetables and healthy fats will cut the risk of developing serious disease.
+In addition, consuming less sugar and carbs and more healthy fats and fresh vegetables will cut the risk of developing serious disease.

-If indeed the probiotics and cancer link is confirmed in humans, then it might be eise to consume natural bacteria on a regular basis.
+If indeed the probiotics and cancer link is confirmed in humans, then it would be wise to consume probiotics on a regular basis.